-In honor of UV Safety Month, which typically discusses topics such as sunscreen, sunglasses and sun hats, it is also vital to adhere to safety strategies when dealing with germicidal UVC emitters.
+In honor of UV Safety Month, which typically discusses topics such as sunscreen, sunglasses and sun hats, it is also vital to adhere to UVC safety strategies when dealing with germicidal UVC emitters.
 Unlike sunlight and other bright lights, squinting or sunscreen doesn’t protect you from the after-effects of UVC exposure.
 Typically, not seen immediately, but UVC exposure can be seen hours later by “sunburn”, itchy/watery eyes or if extended, direct exposure can also cause temporary damage to the cornea.
 Steril-Aire UVC is SAFE when the proper strategies are in place and followed as directed.
-Below, we offer the Top 3 safety strategies to impede the possibility of UVC exposure:
+Below, we offer the Top 3 UVC safety strategies to impede the possibility of UVC exposure:

 - Switches & Viewports: